 In today’s Mindfulness for Modern Life video, Ruby explains to Rituals’ Creative Director Dagmar Brusse about the importance of mindfulness and the benefits you’ll reap by incorporating, even just a little bit, into your daily routine.

 Throughout the next five days, you’ll see that Ruby’s view of mindfulness is to incorporate it into your life little and often.
 We’re all busy, so why not practise mindfulness on-the-go?
 It’s possible.
 “I try to do mindfulness throughout the day whenever I’ve got a few minutes to spare - waiting in a queue, on the tube, on hold on the phone,” says Ruby.

 To experience a moment of mindfulness during the day, Ruby recommends closing your eyes, and try to focus on the sounds around you, your breath or the sense of your feet on the ground, anything that gets you out of your head.
 “It all brings you straight back into the present which is the only game in town if you want to find a little calm,” notes Ruby.

-Try this today, whenever you have a spare moment and then head over to day 2 of our mindfulness masterclass to explore the negative effects of distraction and a handy task that will help you to use and improve your focus.
+Try this today, whenever you have a spare moment and then head over to our mindfulness masterclass to explore the negative effects of distraction and a handy task that will help you to use and improve your focus.